FrancisTCE/hogger/README.md

 - Enable horizontal scaling with RabbitMQ workers
 - Provide a blazing-fast backend powered by Rust
 - Leave design decisions to the user

-## 🚀 Getting Started

-Documentation coming soon.
-For now, check out the [Docker setup](./docker-compose.yml) and explore the source code.

 ## 🐽 Why "Hogger"?